Project-Vyre/Finality-Genesis/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Found a bug or something doesn't seem right?
+about: Found a bug or something doesn't seem right?
 Choose this template.
 title: '[Bug] - '
 labels: bug
 assignees: ''